johanneskern/gm_ethporto/events/omg-web3-gaming-fest/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: The first web3 gaming fest expected bring a room filled with passionate gam3rs, industry experts, and world-class esports players, all coming together to celebrate and take part in the future of gaming!
-It will have 3 main parts: a Conference, an Esports Triathlon and a Gaming Party.
+It will have 3 main parts - a Conference, an Esports Triathlon and a Gaming Party.

 #####################